DrakeMech/Portfolio_Projects/SensorData/README.md

 /inclination — Single inclination value.

 The Python server parses these OSC messages and sends JSON data to the browser.
 Hope someone find this usefull.
 I've been lazy writing the README

+### 3. Just Use it
+It will make the phone function as a MIDI controler.
+Maybe you would want to design something usefull out of it or even idk build on top of it...
+Good luck ;) !